in 1781 Cornwallis marched from Wilmington to Petersburg, then to Portsmouth and finally to Yorktown

 The British strategy brought several thousand "Redcoats" and Hessian soldiers to South Carolina.
 They could seize fortified locations and win fixed battles with Continental Army troops, but loyalists had to take control of the countryside and defeat isolated bands of partisans and militia.

-That scenario failed after a loyalist army led by Patrick Ferguson was annihilated by American forces at Kings Mountain on October 7, 1780.
-The victory by volunteers from west of the Blue Ridge, the Overmountain Men, left Cornwallis with the ability to take his army anywhere he wished to go in the Carolinas, but unable to control the territory after he left.
+After the victory at Kings Mountain by volunteers from west of the Blue Ridge, the Overmountain Men, Cornwallis retained the ability to take his army anywhere he wished to go in the Carolinas - but he was unable to control the territory after he left.
 Loyalists would welcome the arrival of the British troops, but would not join the fight in sufficient numbers.
+When the British army marched away, loyalists regained control of the Carolina territory.
 Recruitment of loyalists was not helped after Americans under General Daniel Morgan defeated Col. Banastre Tarleton's dragoons at the Cowpens on January 17, 1781.

-Cornwallis chose to go north, seeking to engage the next set of Continental troops led by General Nathaniel Greene.
-Greene engaged in a war of attrition against the British, avoiding major engagements but steadily reducing the British forces.
-The two armies raced to the Dan River, which provided Morgan with an effective defense barrier.
-Cornwallis withdrew to Guilford Courthouse, where Greene chose to fight a major battle.
-The British won a technical victory because they controlled the battlefield afterwards, but Cornwallis was forced to march to Wilmington in order to get more supplies.
+In 1771 the two armies raced to the Dan River, which provided Morgan with an effective defense barrier.
+Cornwallis withdrew south to Guilford Courthouse, and Greene chose to re-cross the Dan River to fight a major battle.
+The British won a technical victory at Guilford Courthouse because they controlled the battlefield afterwards, but once again the size of the army was reduced.
+General Cornwallis was forced to march to the port at Wilmington in order to get more supplies.
+From Wilmington, Cornwallis led the British army north into Virginia.
+He joined another force, brought by General William Phillps and Benedict Arnold, at Petersburg.

-Arnold did not follow; instead, he returned to Portsmouth on January 19, 1781.
-Two months later, General William Phillips arrived and took command.
-Near the end of April, he moved upstream and then to Petersburg and Manchester.
-Phillips was planning to return to Portsmouth when he received word that Cornwallis would move from Wilmington to Petersburg.
-Cornwallis arrived at Petersburg in May, over a week after Phillips had died from disease.
-Benedict Arnold turned over the command, and Cornwallis quickly sent him back to New York.
+Near the end of April, 1781, Phillips and Arnold moved upstream.
+They occupied Petersburg and then Manchester, just south of Richmond.
+Phillips was planning to return to Portsmouth when he received word that Cornwallis would march from Wilmington to Petersburg.
+Cornwallis arrived at Petersburg in May, getting there a week after Phillips died from disease.
+Benedict Arnold turned over the command and Cornwallis quickly sent him back to New York.

 Cornwallis marched through Virginia's Piedmont before planning to camp at Portsmouth, and then going to Yorktown